Berklee College of Music

 When I was four years old, Duke Ellington and his big band came to town.
 My father took me to see the show.
 I was VERY impressed.
 After the show, we went back stage.
-I pointed to the piano backstage and told the Duke that I could play one of those.
+I pointed to the piano backstage and told Mr. Ellington that I could play one of those.
 He told me to keep practicing and one day I would be onstage too.
 Through the years I developed a deep love and respect for music.

 At the time of my father’s death I considered giving up piano.
 All my life, my father had been my musical muse.
 Sometimes gently, other times firmly he guided me in my quest to expand my musical horizon.
 Then he was gone--and every note was a reminder that he was no longer here.
 It REALLY hurt to play the music that I had loved all my life.
 My wife told me that she would support my decision, whatever I decided.
 She asked me to consider my father’s stated desires--keep playing the piano, love your wife, love your mother.
 I kept playing the piano.
 Some songs still make me unbearably sad--but that adds character to the music---and I PLAY ON.

 Mary Lou Williams